lyless/web3j/docs/source/getting_started.rst

    Subscription subscription = catchUpToLatestAndSubscribeToNewBlocksObservable(
            <startBlockNumber>, <fullTxObjects>)
-           .subscribe(block -> {
+           .subscribe(traceTransaction -> {
                ...
    });

-There are a number of other transaction and block replay Observables described in :doc:`filters`.
+There are a number of other transaction and traceTransaction replay Observables described in :doc:`filters`.

 Topic filters are also supported::